mligema/TestTaskEnt/README.md

      ```

 4. **Automated Tests**:
-   - Automated 'tests' are included for the database and handlers, but currently they are only fake tests the due to time constraints.
+   - Automated 'tests' are included for the database and handlers, but currently they are only fake tests due to time constraints.

 5. **Postman Collection**:
    - A Postman collection is provided in `postman/GoTestTask.postman_collection.json` to test the API.